 Trade Remedies: Zoleka Xabendlini - firstname.lastname@example.org | Carina Van Vuuren - email@example.com

 Import & Export Control: Marius Collins - firstname.lastname@example.org

 Corporate Services: Phillip Semela - email@example.com

 As part of the Government’s effort to combat the Covid-19 pandemic, ITAC has put in place additional measures.
-It is hoped that such measures will assist South Africa during this time of national disaster.
+It is hoped that such measures would have assisted, and where still in effect, will continue to assist South Africa during this time of national disaster.